-- The MPO determines the transportation needs of the County based on future travel - 83 demand.
-The MPO works in partnership with the Florida Department of Transportation - 84 (FDOT) to use the District One Regional Planning Model a computer model that simulates human behavior while traveling to identify future transportation needs and improvements.
+The MPO determines the transportation needs of the County based on future travel simulates human behavior while traveling to identify future transportation needs and improvements.
 Inputs into the model include projected population and employment growth, proposed land uses, existing traffic counts, and socio-economic information about the region.